 An algorithm is a process or a set of rules to be followed in calculations or other problem solving.
 Google uses algorithms to look for the answer you are searching for.
 It uses computer processes and formulas to take your search queries and turn them into relevant answers.
 Google is constantly updating their algorithms so your search is receiving the most exact answer.

 Fun fact, Facebook now has it’s own algorithm and is constantly changing it based on user trends.

 ‘Alternative text’ is a word or phrase that can be inserted as an attribute in an HTML to document the context of an image.
 Alt text originally created to help seeing impaired people use the web has now been used in helping bots read images.

 Google analytics is a free program designed by Google to assist your business to measure advertising ROI and track all social networking campaigns and AdWords advertising.
-Analytics broadly is the analsing of a set of data metrics.
+Analytics broadly is the analysing of a set of data metrics.

 A blog is a website where a person writes their personal opinions.
 When you write a blog for your website it creates the chance to apply more unique content and targeting of keywords & topics to the theme of your website which helps add more authority about the category that you market your business towards.
-Blogs are regularly updated and are written in an unformal or conversational style.
+Blogs are regularly updated and are written in an informal or conversational style.
 It is important to update new material weekly to keep viewers interested.

 Googlebot is a search software created and used by Google to collect documents from the web to create a searchable index for the Google search engine.
 If your website is optimised for SEO purposes Googlebot’s are able to easily crawl your website and find the answers to search queries more efficiently.